Mars Imaginings: The Story

 - staplers (one per 4–6 children)

-- Optional: A selection of nonfiction books about Mars (please refer to the resources section for other suggestions):
+- selection of science fiction and nonfiction books about Mars (please refer to the resources section for other suggestions):

 - Optional: Copies of the Extreme-O-File activity pages for this activity